In this page

 - have regard to the importance of promoting and respecting the child’s dignity

-- have regard to the child's chracteristics, culture and beliefs
+- have regard to the child's characteristics, culture and beliefs

 - have regard to the importance of supporting the child to participate in decisions affecting him/her (to the extent appropriate to do so)

-- have regard to the importance of promoting the child's upbringing in the birth family if this is consistent with promoting the child’s well-being; and
+- have regard to the importance of promoting the child's upbringing in the birth family if this is consistent with promoting the child’s well-being

 In the case of unaccompanied asylum-seeking children and young people, local authority practitioners will have to look at creative ways of ensuring that they fully discharge the duty to promote the child’s well-being.
 There will likely be linguistic barriers that need to be overcome to ensure that the child and those with PR are able to clearly and fully communicate their views and express what is important to them.